 For centuries, painters painted scenes with parallel verticals, and no one affirmed it unnatural.

-Monument photographers use tilt-shift lenses for this purpose.
+Nowadays, monument photographers use tilt-shift lenses for this purpose.

-Today images are everywhere and we should consider in what position the image is presented.
+We should consider in what position the image is presented.

 For a photo presented flat on a table, the brain naturally expects vanishing verticals whereas displayed on a wall, parallel verticals are consistent with normal vision.